colorfulfool/server-generated-popups/README.md

 ## Credits

-The code and the animated demo were extracted from [Invoices for Milestones](http://invoicesformilestones.com), a dead simple project-manangement tool for self-employed.
+The code and the animated demo were extracted from [Invoices for Milestones](http://invoicesformilestones.com), a dead simple invoicing tool for self-employed.
 If you work for yourself, check it out.